Want the perfect workout program?Take Quiz

 Despite them being two different muscles, the internal and external obliques work in synergy to produce trunk flexion, lateral trunk flexion and trunk rotation.
 The exercises below will target both the internal and external obliques simultaneously.

-Unless specifically targeted, it’s rare for trainees to perform trunk lateral flexion in the gym.
+This is a great standing ab exercise because unless specifically targeted, it’s rare for trainees to perform trunk lateral flexion in the gym.
 Side bends force you to stretch the obliques underload, a great driver of muscle hypertrophy.
 This stretch is relatively uncommon, with the obliques generally used to stabilize the trunk, in exercises like lunges, without a full range of motion.
 Lateral flexion is also a part of daily life, used when picking up the shopping, so strengthening these muscles in various ranges can only benefit your functional mobility.

 This exercise will train the obliques on the opposite side of the dumbbell.
 It can help you develop a better connection with the exercise if you use the non-dumbbell holding hand to try and feel your obliques on the working side.